ece362-purdue/f2022-public-labs/riscv-prac/riscv-prac.md

 ```
 ==============  Test results  ==============
-asm_func1: 100/100
+asm_func1: x/x
-asm_func2: 100/100
+asm_func2: y/y
-asm_func3: 100/100
+asm_func3: z/z
 =============================================
 ```

 ### What if I need a base converter?
 If you need a number converter, you may use the in-built calculator on Ubuntu - it comes with a programming mode that allows you to convert between bases.
-Click the shortcut on the left sidebar, or press Start and type `calculator` to bring it up.
+Click the shortcut on the left sidebar, or press Start and type `calculator` to bring it up, and press Ctrl-Alt-P to switch to programming mode.

 ### Do I need to write the entire file from scratch?
 You'll be filling out some functions in `prac.S`, but you will be given a template with the function names and comments already filled out.